sts10/sts10.github.io/readme.markdown

    4. cd into the repo
    5. `bundle exec install`

+To preview the Jekyll site: run `bundle exec jekyll serve`

 To publish changes: git add and git commit changes, then run `bundle exec jekyll build`, then `git push origin master`